Thigh: Society and culture

 Western societies generally tolerate clothing that displays thighs, such as short shorts and miniskirts.
 Beachwear and many athleisure styles often display thighs as well.
 Professional dress codes may require covering up bare thighs.

-Many Islamic countries disapprove of or prohibit the display of thighs, especially by women.
+Many Islamic countries disapprove of or prohibit the display of thighs (especially by women), as they are considered parts of awrah for both men and women.

 Strategic covering or display of thighs is used in popular fashion around the world, such as thigh-high boots and zettai ryoiki.

 Additional images

 Front of thigh muscles from Gray's Anatomy of the human body from 1918.

 Back thigh muscles of the gluteal and posterior femoral regions from Gray's Anatomy of the human body from 1918.

 Also showing major blood vessels and nerves.

 Cross-section through the middle of the thigh.